Duet3D/wiki-content/How_to_guides/Getting_connected/Getting_connected_to_your_Duet.md

 > To set up the network connection on the Duet, we must use a terminal emulation program to talk to the Duet via the USB cable.
 {.is-info}

-> We have recommendations for what software to use on Windows, Mac OS and Linux.
+> We have recommendations for what software to use on Windows, macOS and Linux.
 This is because 3D printer host programs (such as Pronterface) and other terminal emulation programs may send all characters in uppercase, which causes problems when making changes to WiFi settings, as the SSID and password are case sensitive.
 {.is-info}

 # {.tabset}